krukow/edmondson/README.md

 # Edmondson
 An extensible, easy-to-use toolkit for analyzing and scoring survey constructs like psychological safety and generative culture.
-Supports multiple survey-systems like Google Forms and Qualtrics.
+Extensible to support multiple survey-systems like Google Forms or Qualtrics (supports only Google Forms currently).

 # Quick start
 This section serves as a quick guide for getting started.
 Please refer to the [doc](./doc) for more documentation.

-## Prerequisites
+## Prerequisites - running locally
 You don't need to understand Java or Clojure to use this.
 These are merely runtime dependencies that need to be installed to run.

 ### 1. Java/JDK
 You must have Java/JDK installed (e.g.